na-na-hi/renget/archive/ChrPrompt.md

 >**Booker**: The internet was so convenient.
 I miss it.
 I miss all my books too. …Yeah, yeah, the guy named Booker likes his books.
 Haha, yes, very funny.
 Never heard that one before...
 >**Carrot**: I've been here for so long, i can't remember much, but of the things i miss the most, the internet, it was cool to basically have the entire lore of the world and the news on the paw- palm, it's hard to remember how it's said with paws, haha
 >**Gus**: My family and friends, of course.
 How are they handling my absence?
 Did I completely disappear?
 Is time equivocal between here and there?
 I try not to think too much about it.
 Also, in a weird way, my job.
 It gave structure to my days.
+>**Charm**: Aside from my family... i'm not sure.
+I will say, I miss how safe it was.
+The Pokemon world is super exciting and all, but sometimes I wish I had the opportunity to just veg out for a year or two like I could before instead of having to worry about wild animals that can breathe fire getting the wrong idea about a joke.
+Even black widows look pretty docile in comparison to your average resident of Capim Town...

 Native mons, is there anything you've heard about from the humons that interests you?
 >**KFC**: I'm curious about something called shounen.